Ago3/ago3.github.io/index.md

 I created a Slack workspace open to researchers from any instituition (academia _and_ industry) working on hate speech.

 Interested in joining?
-Just drop me a message :)
+Fill out [this](https://forms.gle/jWq4ReGN9uJtpHaN7) form.